Last Updated On:

 This example is for a basic design that a beginner could complete without too much trouble.

 If you are a more skilled welder, you can add your own artistic flair to it.
+These profitable welding projects are ideal to put some extra money in your pocket.

 Measure the length of steel tubing you need for the main frame of the fence and cut to size.
 You can make it as panels that will join together or as one complete piece.